 • Nail clippers/file/tweezers (NOT in you carryon)

 Make copies of all important papers and credit cards and leave at home.
 If something happens, you can call and someone can retrieve the info.
-Keep an extra copy of your passport in your luggage.
+Keep an extra copies in the cloud for you to retrieve.